amgarrett09/rust-css-minifier/README.md

 In the future I'd like to add more minifications.

-The app minifies CSS in O(n) time and is quite fast.
-Although at this time I don't make guarantees about not breaking styles, I have tested the app on large files (like Materialize CSS) and it has yet to break anything.
-There could be some edge cases I haven't encountered though.
-If you decide to use this minifier, please let me know if you encounter problems.
+The app minifies CSS in O(n) time and is quite fast, so it can be used to process large files, and also large numbers of files at once.

+If decide to use this tool and you encounter any bugs, feel free to open an issue or pull request.

 ## Usage
 ```